 Nonviolence awareness starts at home.

-So that’s where we start, with nonviolence awareness programs for Taos County families and adults.
+So that’s where we start, with nonviolence awareness programs for Taos County adults and families.

 We attempt to fulfill our mission to “inspire, train, and empower all people to lead lives of nonviolence.”

-The adults who participate in Nonviolence Works programs are, in most cases, parents of youth enrolled in NVW youth programs.
+The adults who participate in Taos Behavioral Health programs are, in many cases, parents of youth enrolled in TBH youth programs.

 Nonviolence Awareness Classes (NAC).
 Nonviolence awareness classes are conducted weekly for court-referred offenders or those seeking support during divorce, conflict, or custody struggles.
 NAC classes promote an ongoing critical view of how violence affects relationships and values by addressing and reducing anger and conflict.
 Aimed primarily at perpetrators of domestic violence, we deal with anger management and other issues.
 Our goal is to provide communication and relational tools to promote nonviolent transformation as parents and partners.
 More